Which is better for you: Disc Sander or Belt Sander?

 • DIY buffing and polishing with lower-powered motors.

 For serious shaping, grinding, and finishing metal, opt for a belt sander.
-But keep a disc sander on hand for specialty metal sanding scenarios.
+But keep a disc sander on hand for especially metal sanding scenarios.

 What are the Limitations of Disc Sanders?